Rishabhangid/Rishabhangid/README.md

-Here's the revised README with your name and email, and without the LinkedIn section:

 ### Hello there!
 I'm Rishabh Jangid

 Welcome to my joyful corner of the internet!
 I'm a passionate MERN stack developer, dedicated to creating seamless digital experiences and connecting with like-minded individuals.
 So grab a cup of coffee ☕ and let's chat!